Most Active Stories

 - A Mission to Inspire Christ-Like Students, A Look at Southwest Baptist University

 - Device in Downtown Labeled Hazardous by Springfield Bomb Squad

 KSMU staff and volunteers combine to bring you several specialty shows on a weekly, monthly, and quarterly basis.
 Browse the news and arts series below for schedules, show descriptions, archives and related content.

-- In this program, KSMU host Jennifer Davidson takes you somewhere new in the world each month by interviewing an Ozarks resident who was born in a different country.
+In this program, you're taken somewhere new in the world each month as we interview an Ozarks resident who was born in a different country.
 Join us to hear about other cultures, traditions, and the diversity we have here in the Ozarks.

 - Every Friday morning, Randy Stewart talks with artists, performers, directors and administrators from the area visual and performing arts scene, and presents a comprehensive calendar of arts events.